Enhancing Hallucination Detection through Noise Injection: Uncertainty and Hallucination Detection

+We capture epistemic uncertainty through noise injection and study its effect on model hallucinations.
+Specifically, we inject uniform noise $\mathcal{U}(0, 0.07)$ to perturb the MLP activations of layers \(20 - 32\) of the transformer.
+This approximately modifies the MLP bias and thus effectively samples a model $\hat{\omega}$ from our surrogate distribution $q(\omega)$.
+To isolate this effect, we set the prediction layer sampling temperature to zero and decode greedily to eliminate aleatoric uncertainty from sampling.

-To assess model uncertainty under the noise injection, we generate $K = 5$ responses for each question and compute answer entropy following~\ref{eq:answer_entropy}.
-We classify model hallucination on a question level and model responses to a question are considered as hallucinating if the majority of the \( K = 5 \) generated answers are incorrect, and as non-hallucinating otherwise.
-In Figure~\ref{fig:scheme-demo}~\textit{Left}, we compare answer entropy between hallucinating and non-hallucinating cases by overlaying the histograms of the two groups.
-We observe that the model exhibits greater variability under noise when hallucinating (grey), as evidenced by higher entropy values.
-This observation matches our intuition: less variability implies the robustness of the model response to noise, suggesting greater certainty and a lower likelihood of hallucination.
+We generate \( K\!=\!10 \) samples for each question and compute answer entropy following \Cref{eq:answer_entropy}.
+We classify model hallucination on a question level; model responses to a question are considered as hallucinating if the majority-vote answer from the \( K\!=\!10 \) samples are incorrect, and as non-hallucinating otherwise.
+In \Cref{fig:scheme-demo} (left), we compare answer entropy between hallucinating and non-hallucinating cases by overlaying the histograms of the two groups.
+We observe that with the model stochastically sampled from $q(\omega)$, responses exhibit greater variability when hallucinating (grey), as evidenced by higher entropy values.
+This shows the effectiveness of using noise injection for capturing epistemic uncertainty and thus detecting hallucinations.

+We also remark that our experiments show a strong correlation between model reliability and the robustness of model output to perturbations.
+This aligns with findings in out-of-distribution (OOD) detection research \citep{liu2025detecting}, where OOD test samples—i.e., samples with classes not seen during training—are flagged for eliciting unreliable outputs.
+In particular, \cite{liu2024fast} show that OOD samples often lie near decision boundaries and exhibit decreased robustness to perturbations compared to in-distribution (reliable) samples.
+Our results suggest that hallucinations in LLMs behave similarly, manifesting as measurable instability in model output under perturbation.